kodema5/node-flow/Readme.md

 for loading library, naming functions and creating a function chain

-> lib://Test?name=./test
+> lib://Test?path=./test

 load test.js named Test, can use path=.. or name=... that will be passed to require(..).

-> new://test/Test?name=test
+> new://test/Test?a=test

 creates a new instance Test named tst1

-> new://test2/Test/init_?name=test2
+> new://test2/Test/init_?a=test2

-calls a static Test.init_ static function, a factory-pattern for async initialization
+calls a static Test.init_ static function for async initiation

 > run://test/log?text=hello-world